Quadrilateral0/Weather-Dashboard/README.md

 # Password Generator
 ## Description
 For this project, I created a weather dashboard application.
-This application demonstrates my skills with javascript and server-side APIs.
+This application demonstrates my skills with JavaScript and server-side APIs.

 ## Table of Contents
 - [Usage](#usage)